codewario/PocketLibraryImages/README.md

 [libretro-thumbnail](https://github.com/libretro-thumbnails/libretro-thumbnails)
 and converting them to Analogue OS' ``.bin`` format.

-To get started, run the script in PowerShell.
+To get started, run `AnalogueOSLibraryImageGenerator.ps1` in PowerShell.
 An interactive menu will guide you.
-It is recommended to read the introduction before using the tool for the first time to get a feel for how it works.
+It is recommended to read the **Introduction** before using the tool for the first time to get a feel for how it works.

 At this time of writing only GBA, GB, GBC, and GG images are useful for conversion, but any libretro-thumbnail repository should be compatible.